ellysh/video-game-bots/ClickerBots/output-device-capture.md

 $color = _WinAPI_GetPixel($hDC, 200, 200)
 MsgBox(0, "", "The hex color is: " & Hex($color, 6))
 ```
 This script starts by the `include` keyword, which appends the `WinAPIGdi.au3` file.
 This file provides `_WinAPI_GetDC` and `_WinAPI_GetPixel` wrappers to the corresponding WinAPI functions.
-If you launch the script, you get the message box with the correct code of pixel's color.
+If you launch the script, you get the message with the correct code of pixel's color.
 This means that result of `GetPixel.au3` script does not depend on windows overlapping.

 There is still one issue with the `GetPixel.au3` script.
 If you minimize window of Paint application, this script returns white pixel's color.
 You can change a color of Paint window's canvas to red and test this behavior of the script.
 At the same time, the `GetPixel.au3` script returns red color of a pixel correctly in case Paint's window is in a normal mode (not minimized).
 Reason of this issue is the minimized windows do not have a client area.
 Size of the client area of this kind of windows is zeroed.
 Therefore, a bitmap, which is selected in the DC of minimized window, is empty.